Can You Eat Hot Dogs While on a Keto Diet?

 Here are a few of our favorite keto-friendly ways to enjoy hot dogs:

-- Chili Cheese Dog Pockets – make this recipe keto by just swapping the pita with a low-carb pita or tortilla.
-Use almond flour or coconut flour to make your own.
+- Chili Cheese Dog Pockets: make this recipe keto by swapping the traditional pita with a low-carb pita or tortilla—try using almond flour or coconut flour to make your own

-- Hot Dog Fried Rice – this fried rice is made more nutritious—and keto-compliant—with cauliflower fried rice.
-This meal will keep you full and satisfied for hours.
+- Hot Dog Fried Rice: this fried rice is made more nutritious—and keto-compliant—with cauliflower fried rice

-When preparing keto hot dog recipes, be mindful of how you’re cooking your hot dogs as well.
-Track your macros and decide whether you will cook your sausages in a keto-approved cooking fat or without fat, perhaps grilled or baked.
-Choosing all-natural hot dogs is also important.
+When you’re preparing keto hot dog recipes, be mindful of how you’re cooking your hot dogs as well.
+You can add on healthy fats by frying your hot dogs in a keto-approved cooking fat or try grilling or baking to avoid added fats.